pedrosatulio/Thermoplasmonics/README.md

 # Thermoplasmonics (v1.1.0)

-_Thermoplasmonics_ is a library developed during the course of my graduate studies to aid theoretical investigations in the field of photothermal heating of plamosmonic nanoparticles and provide a framework to standarize image/plot formatting and perform data processing.
+_Thermoplasmonics_ is a library developed during the course of my graduate studies to aid theoretical investigations in the field of photothermal heating of plasmonic nanoparticles and provide a framework to standardize image/plot formatting and perform data processing.

 The library relies on [Mie][#1] and [Mie-Gans][#2] theories to calculate the optical cross sections of NPs (mostly plasmonic) and translate the results to thermal simulation environments for further photothermal conversion analysis.
 [Figures of merit (FoM)][#3] are extensively used for characterization, and collective temperature increase is also modeled.